Jump to accessibility statement Skip to content

 Tax-free bursaries or scholarships

 The financial considerations when choosing to undertake a postgraduate course in teacher training can play a huge part in whether you go ahead with your application.
-The UK Government has heeded this, and every year makes a range of generous teaching scholarships and bursaries available for those looking to study a PGCE in subjects where teachers are in short supply.
+The UK Government has heeded this, and every year makes a range of generous teaching bursaries and scholarships available for those looking to study a PGCE in subjects where teachers are in short supply.

-In fact, some subjects have increased their bursary amounts again for the 2024/25 academic year.
-Maths, physics, chemistry and computing trainee teachers will attract a £28,000 bursary.
-Eligible PGCE Biology, and PGCE Modern Foreign Languages students will receive £25,000, and PGCE English and PGCE Religious Education students will get £10,000.
+In fact, some subjects have increased their teacher training bursary amounts again for the 2025/26 academic year.
+Maths, physics, chemistry and computing trainee teachers will attract a £29,000 bursary.
+Eligible PGCE Biology, PGCE Geography, and PGCE Modern Foreign Languages students will receive £26,000, and PGCE Religious Education and PGCE English students will get £10,000 and £5,000 respectively.

-You don’t need to apply for a tax-free bursary – once you’re enrolled on your PGCE course and if you meet the eligibility criteria, you’ll receive payments in equal monthly instalments directly into your bank account for the duration of your course.
+You don’t need to apply for a tax-free PGCE bursary – once you’re enrolled on your course and if you meet the eligibility criteria, you’ll receive payments over a minimum of 10 months for the duration of your course.

 Find out more about scholarships and bursaries which may be available to you.